AdaCore/gnatstudio/docs/users_guide/intro.rst

 especially well with AdaCore's tools but can easily be extended to work with other tools by writing small plugins in Python.

-Here is a summary of the features of the GNAT Programming Studio:
+Here is a summary of the features of GNAT Studio:

 * :ref:`Multiple_Document_Interface`